talking2wall/Communication_LTD/README.md

 # Communication_LTD

+## Summary
 A secure website built with Flask & MySQL.

-## Summary
-This website made as a final project for a study project, made in a group of 3 people.
+This website made as a final project for a course in cyber security, made in a group of 3 students.

 This project include two versions of this website:
 1. Vulnerable Version - created to demonstrate some MySQL & Stored-Xss vulnerabilities & bad practices.